Inductive Solution of the Tangential Center Problem on Zero-Cycles: Introduction

 The motivation of the tangential center problem for the Abel equation

 proposed by Briskin, Françoise and Yomdin in a series of papers~\cite{BFY99}-\cite{BFY00-2}, was to obtain general mechanisms for the existence of centers.
 For $p,q$ polynomials, the tangential center problem has been totally solved by Pakovich and Muzychuk~\cite{PM} proving that there is a tangential center if and only if $\int_0^t q(s)\,ds$ can be written as a sum of polynomials having a common factor with $\int_0^tp(s)\,ds$.
 Moreover, Briskin, Roytvarf and Yomdin~\cite{BRY} have proved that composition (just one summand) generates all centers of \eqref{eq:abel} at infinity except for a finite number of exceptional cases.
 Nevertheless, there are centers and tangential centers for which composition is not the generating mechanism, like \eqref{eq:abel} when $p,q$ are not polynomials (see \cite{ABC,CGM}) or, in a more general context, (hyperelliptic) planar systems (see Example 9.2 of \cite{ABM}).
-The new mechanisms obtained here explain the hyperelliptic planar system case and we hope they will shed some light on the general moment problem.\edz{Esta bien ?
-P.}
+We hope the mechanims obtained here will shed some light on these problems.